slint-ui/slint/api/rs/slint/mcu.md

 ## Changes to `build.rs`

-When targeting MCUs, you need a [build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html) to compile the `.slint` files using the `slint-build` crate.
-Use the `slint_build::EmbedResourcesKind::EmbedForSoftwareRenderer` configuration option to tell the slint compiler to embed the images and fonts in the binary in a format that's suitable for the software based renderer we're going to use.

-The following example of a `build.rs` script compiles the `main.slint` design file in the `ui/` sub-directory to Rust code and embeds the code as well as all graphical assets needed into the program binary.
+Next, write a build script to compile the `.slint` files to Rust code for embedding into the program binary, using the `slint-build` crate:

 ```rust,no_run
 fn main() {